 5. A property tax loan should be one of the easiest loans you will ever get.

-The application process of a property tax loan is typically easier than most loans and involves less paperwork, so it can usually be closed within 7-10 days of the application.
+The application process of a property tax loan is typically easier than most loans and involves less paperwork, so it can usually be closed within 4-7 days, but we have completed some as quickly as 2 days.
 And, most property tax lenders do not require a credit check, so the tax loan will not have an impact on your credit score (like most other types of credit).
 The best part is that your property tax lender should be able to roll all of your closing costs into the loan so that you don’t have to pay any out-of-pocket expenses to get the loan.
 The closing costs are capped by Texas law so you should be sure that you are not paying more in closing costs than the law allows.